Kacper Chorążka: Career

 At the age of 17, Chorążka trialed for Manchester United, England's most successful club, after trialing for Rangers in Scotland.
 In 2018, he was sent on loan to Polish second division side Raków Częstochowa from Wisła Kraków in the Polish top flight.
 Before the second half of the 2018–19 season, he was sent on loan to Polish fourth division team Hutnik Kraków.

 In 2019, Chorążka signed for Zagłębie Sosnowiec in the Polish second division, initially on loan, where he made 14 league appearances.
 On 7 June 2020, he debuted for Zagłębie Sosnowiec during a 2–1 win over Stomil Olsztyn.
 Before the second half of the 2020–21 season, Chorążka signed for Cypriot top flight outfit Omonia.
 He made no appearances for the club before being released on 3 June 2022.

 On 7 July 2022, he joined Cypriot Second Division side Ermis Aradippou, signing a one-year contract.

 On 5 August 2023, Chorążka moved to ASIL Lysi on a one-year deal, with an extension option.

-On 8 February 2024, it was announced that Chorążka had signed a multi-year contract with Bohemians in the League of Ireland Premier Division, which was extended until mid-2026 in October 2024.
-He was named Bohemian FC Player of the Year following the 2024 campaign.
+On 8 February 2024, it was announced that Chorążka had signed a multi-year contract with Bohemians in the League of Ireland Premier Division, which was extended until the end of 2026 in October 2024.
+On 12 June 2026, he missed a league game away to Derry City to get married, in doing so he lost his place in the starting team to loanee goalkeeper Paul Walters who saved a penalty in the match, missing out on playing in any of the club's UEFA Conference League fixtures later that summer as a result.